TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/week-5-Azure/Files_AppServices_CDN_DNS.md

     -   How can I combine Azure DNS with other services?

-        -
+        - Azure Firewall DNS proxy can be used as DNS forwarder for On-premises workloads and Virtual network workloads using a DNS forwarder.

+        - Use Azure DNS for private domains.

-    -   What is the difference between Azure DNS and other similar services?
+    -   What is the difference between Azure DNS(Small-Business) and other similar services?

+        -   Route 53; for mid-market

+        - Cloudflare DNS; Small-Business

+        - Google Cloud DNS; Small-Business

-        -
+        - GoDaddy; Small-Business